 Sometimes, it can seem like there is not enough time in a day to do all the things you need to do.
 I’ll admit that doing these measures with your dog can seem hopeless because there is rarely any immediate visual payoff.

 One alternative is to get referred to a canine physiotherapist and get the work done that way.
-That would also take quite a bit of time and some money, but possibly not as much time put into training to get the results.
+That would also take quite a bit of time and some money, but possibly not as much time (and inconvenience) put into training on your own to get the results.

-When it some right down to it though, you will need to put some time aside to do the work.
+When it comes right down to it though, you will need to put some time aside to do the work.
 There is no shortcut in this situation.

 Some dog people balk at the idea of teaching dogs to do “tricks”.
 In my professional opinion, the more you can train your dog to do the more likely your dog is to be healthy, mentally and physically.
 When you restrict your dog’s training due to personal biases, you are being unfair to the dog, who can do and be many more things than we give him credit for.
 This applies especially to working dogs on whom livelihoods may depend.
 There should be a special effort to maintain the mobility of working dogs for this reason, no matter what the job.

-This will not help us dog fanciers in the struggle against the animal rights organizations, who are looking for anything to use against those who live with and keep animals, and are unfortunately making some headway in their endeavours.
+Avoiding doing this work will not help us dog fanciers in the struggle against the animal rights organizations, who are looking for anything to use against those who live with and keep animals.

 It can also be difficult to feel comfortable training dogs to do anything like “tricks” at all because of the stigma.
 It is often thought that Livestock Guardian Dogs are troublesome or difficult to teach things to, but I have not found that to be the case.
 I feel that it is the method of training and not the dog that often prevents a high level of training.